joerter/spdx-dashboard/documentation/analysis-and-design.md

 The current database schema can be downloaded [here](schema.html).

 ### License Choice
-The MIT License has been chosen for the easiest use of the source code of the SPDX Dashboard.
+The MIT License has been chosen as quintessential with regards to the SPDX Dashboard.
 The full license can be downloaded [here](../LICENSE).

 ### Change Log
 |Version | Date    | Comments                             |